-The first number in a qualifying ratio is the maximum amount (as a percentage) of gross monthly income that can be spent on housing costs (including principal and interest, private mortgage insurance, homeowner's insurance, property tax, and homeowners' association dues).
+The first number in a qualifying ratio is the maximum amount (as a percentage) of gross monthly income that can go to housing costs (including loan principal and interest, PMI, homeowner's insurance, property tax, and HOA dues).

-The second number is the maximum percentage of your gross monthly income that should be spent on housing costs and recurring debt.
-Recurring debt includes car loans, child support and monthly credit card payments.
+The second number is the maximum percentage of your gross monthly income that should be applied to housing expenses and recurring debt.
+Recurring debt includes things like auto/boat loans, child support and monthly credit card payments.

 - Gross monthly income of $6,500 x .28 = $1,820 can be applied to housing

 - Gross monthly income of $6,500 x .36 = $2,340 can be applied to recurring debt plus housing expenses